Mathematically established chaos and forecast of statistics with recurrent patterns in Taylor-Couette flow: P implies chaos

-Hereafter we {will} focus on {the chaotic attractor at} $R=395.7816$. {The energy and torque DNS signals occasionally produce nearly periodic timestamps at this value of the parameter.} {States taken from selected pseudo-periodic lapses} converge onto {UPOs} when {fed to} the PNK scheme. {A phase map projection of one such UPO is} shown in figure~\ref{fig:P3}a.
-The trajectory pierces three times the Poincar\'e section every period, hence our naming it P$_3$.
-The presence of a period-3 orbit renders the application of the Li-Yorke and Sharkovskii theorems highly enticing.
+It is well-known in chaos theory that for 1d maps generated by continuous functions ${f\!: I\rightarrow I}$, where ${I\subset\mathbb{R}}$ is an interval, the advent of period-3 orbits holds a special significance.
+Specifically, as established by \citet{LiYo75}, it implies chaos in the sense that the map enhances a swift mixing of the points in the interval.
+Moreover, according to Sharkovskii's theorem \citep{Sharkovskii64}, the presence of a period-3 point entails also the existence of infinitely many periodic points.

+The presence of P$_3$ in our system therefore renders the application of the Li-Yorke and Sharkovskii theorems highly enticing.
 However, the theorems hinge upon an imperative condition: the map must be \textit{one-dimensional} and \textit{continuous}.
 These theorems might not hold true for higher dimensional systems, even if period-3 orbits were in existence.
 While instances of period-3 solutions abound in the fluid dynamics literature \citep{MoToKn83,KoMoToWe86,KrEc12}, no study has positively checked, to the best of our knowledge, the conditions for the validity of these theorems.